jwiegley/johnwiegley/drafts/drafts.md

 # Text

+In other words, dark times are favorable to a candle's qualities.

+# Text

+Imagine, using the warden example, that we were given a choice of grilled cheese, chicken, or fish for dinner.
+Now, say God knows in advance that we're always going to choose the grilled cheese.
+So the question is, why doesn't He just offer us only grilled cheese?
+What’s the difference?

+Perhaps part of the purpose of this life is not just our choices, but for _us_ to realize that we knowingly chose the grilled cheese over the chicken and the fish.
+If the grilled cheese were our only choice, there would be neither blame nor praise in us having chosen it.
+But if we know there are other choices available, and yet we choose that one — even if someone who knows us best knows beforehand what we will choose — still _we_ do not know what we will choose, and *just the knowledge of the other options tells us something about our choice*.

+Right, this existence is meant to shine a lot on our souls *for us*.
+I think the external understanding of judgment, as if this is some big contest to win God's affection, has it inside-out.
+This is about the birth of awareness, not winning some cosmic game.

+# Text

+I have a strong sense that our wrestling over these issues has a lot to do with the times we live in, where identity, sexuality and personal competence and success are so highly valued that it distorts all measure of value and self-worth.

+Chastity (not just sexual expression, but that purity of heart necessary to the mystical path) can lead to greater consciousness, awareness, sensitivity and development.
+Meanwhile, sexual impulses — outside of the divine act of creation — largely lead one back to the earth and too easily confuse and distract the heart, mind and body.

+Thus, essentially, one is more useful to spiritual development than the other, and once one’s life objectives become aligned with the Writings, it’s only natural to seek one over the other.

+Put another way, we have two aspects: our self (nafs) and our spirit (rúh), which are related like a horse is to its rider.
+In order to make our way safely and with speed, the self requires training and education.
+Chastity, fasting, prayer, study, moral virtue: all of these serve the deepest interests of the self, which is to serve the spirit from which life and happiness are derived.

+When we neglect the spirit and give ourselves over to physical impulses, I wouldn’t say this is bad per se, but it’s like feeding sugar cubes and soda to the trusty steed self.
+Of course he’ll turn into a spaz that only wants to run in its own direction, leaving the spirit confused and bewildered and hanging on for dear life.

+The internal dialog of right and wrong that we’ve inherited from Western religious traditions — a perspective often applied to readings of the Bahá’í Writings — pits the self and spirit at war with each other.
+Islam even calls it the greater Jihad (even though the word just means “the great effort”).
+But I tend to think the self is more like a young puppy defecating all over your house.
+With training, his adult self will *want* to show you obedience and loyalty.
+That’s his nature.
+But he can’t achieve the beauty of that relationship if left solely to his inclinations.

+# Text

 Al-Qushayri, the Sufi scholar, writes that the fear of God (تقوى) has three
 aspects: “… full trust in God with respect to what has not been granted to him; full satisfaction with what has been granted to him; and full patience